illyShelly/Udacity-Restaurant-One/README.md

 ## Compatibility Browser

-Testing web app on Google Chrome, is working on Safari.
+Testing web app on Google Chrome, is working on Safari as well.